Service Authentication

 Role-Based Access Control

 DTZ uses role-based access control with URI-based role identifiers.
-Common role patterns:
+Common role patterns include:

 https://dtz.rocks/context/admin/{context_id}